-Completion of the Environmental Screening Process under the Environmental Assessment Act does not relieve proponents from the responsibility to obtain any necessary approvals or permits required under other legislation.
+Completion of the Environmental Screening Process does not relieve proponents from the responsibility to obtain any necessary approvals or permits required under other legislation.
 The process can be viewed as an opportunity to identify the appropriate approval requirements early in the process and to coordinate these requirements.
 Work on other approvals can proceed in parallel and be coordinated/combined with the screening process.
 Environmental information, analysis and consultation required for the screening process can be used by proponents in obtaining other environmental approvals and permits.
 In turn, information compiled for other approvals can be used in preparing reports and documentation under the screening process.
 However, approvals under the Environmental Protection Act and Ontario Water Resources Act will not be issued until the proponent has successfully completed the Environmental Screening Process.

-Completion of the Environmental Screening Process under the Environmental Assessment Act does not relieve proponents from the responsibility to obtain any necessary approvals or permits required under other legislation.
+Completion of the Environmental Screening Process does not relieve proponents from the responsibility to obtain any necessary approvals or permits required under other legislation.